credo-ai/credoai_lens/docs/metrics.rst

 The Matthews correlation coefficient is a measure of the quality of a classification model.
 It takes into account true and false positives and negatives and is generally regarded as a balanced measure which can be used even if the classes are of very different sizes.

-The MCC is in essence a correlation coefficient value between -1 and +1.
-A coefficient of +1 represents a perfect prediction, 0 an average random prediction and -1 an inverse prediction.
-The statistic is also known as the phi coefficient.

 (`source <https://scikit-learn.org/stable/modules/generated/sklearn.metrics.matthews_corrcoef.html>`__)

 ------------